Skip to content

 error: invalid command 'bdist_wheel' during install.
 The wheel package is missing from the environment.
 Run pip install wheel first, then retry.
 This happens on minimal base images that don’t ship wheel by default.

 DS_BUILD_OPS=1 fails on a machine without a GPU.
 Pre-compilation requires CUDA headers and a GPU-compatible toolchain even if no physical GPU is present.
-On CPU-only machines, skip DS_BUILD_OPS and let ops JIT-compile on the GPU machine at runtime.
+On CPU-only machines, take the wheel from the index, or skip DS_BUILD_OPS and let ops JIT-compile on the GPU machine at runtime.

 Related